Azure/azure-devops-cli-extension/contributing.md

 # Get started
 Unsure where to begin?
 You can start by looking through these beginner and help-wanted issues:

-[Beginner issues](TODO) - issues which should only require a few lines of code, and a test or two.
+- [Beginner issues](TODO) - issues which should only require a few lines of code and a test or two.
-[Help wanted issues](TODO) - issues which should be a bit more involved than beginner issues.
+- [Help wanted issues](TODO) - issues which should be a bit more involved than beginner issues.

 Refer our [Developer setup](/doc/dev_setup.md) instructions to get started with code and running tests.